tliptrot/data_sci/Algerian_elections/README.md

 Part of my dissertation demonstrated a thoery linking water access to party system formation in the Middle East.
 Regions with limited water tend to practice nomadic pastoralism, which involves moving frequently through the desert with vulnerable cattle herds.
 To protect themselves, pastoralists tend to build very strong kin networks called tribes or clans encompassing tens or hundreds of thousands of "cousins".
 Today, these tribes are effective electoral vehicles and "compete" with parties for votes and political space.
 For example, Saudi Arabia is a "clan" state in the same way the Soviet Union was a "party state".
 I needed to show that this pattern is observable across different regions within the same state, so I turned to Algeria.

 Algeria's 2020 elections saw approximately 20\% of seats go to independent, tribal candidates.
 I want to show that these independents come mainly from Algeria's arid, pastoralist south and not the wet, farmer-dominated north.

-However, proving that would require aggregating data from candidates, parties, districts and climate datasets all together.
+The problem is that Algeria has very poor data, so everything I use will need to be scraped, transformed, and aggregated into a coherent rectangular dataset.
+I need to aggregate data from candidates, parties, districts and climate datasets all together.
 I decided to use this opportunity to show of my skills integrating data in different formats, particularly in SQL and Python.

 Objective - For each district, find the proportion of winning candidates who come from small/independent party lists, and merge that with climate data for each district.